jamesrknox/samples/testing/junit/src/site/markdown/index.md

 ## Starting, stopping and loading configuration

 Junit @beforeClass and @AfterClass functions can be used to start and stop the embedded server.
-Likewise, Junit @Before and @After functions can be used to start and stopo the containers.
+Likewise, Junit @Before and @After functions can be used to start and stop the containers.

 Any configuration required by the unit test case should be loaded and activated prior to starting the embedded server :